Eric Coggins has degrees in political science, global management, and global organizational leadership. He teaches

 Qualitative and quantitative statistical analysis can be very helpful to a business or organization wishing to formulate an effective marketing strategy.
 Yet, understanding qualitative and quantitative statistics and its tools can be very confusing.
 This article seeks to make sense of the basic terms associated with quantitative analysis.

 A variable is an observable characteristic of an object or event that can be described according to some well-defined classification or measurement scheme.

-Examples of variables studied in the behavioral or social science research include: gender, income, education, social class, organizational productivity, task orientation, recall memory, recognition memory, and achievement (Kerlinger & Lee, 2001).
+Examples of variables studied in behavioral or social science research include gender, income, education, social class, organizational productivity, task orientation, recall memory, recognition memory, and achievement (Kerlinger & Lee, 2001).

 Independent and Dependent Variables

-An independent variable is a phenomena that is manipulated by a researcher and is predicted to have an effect on other phenomena (Williams & Monge, 2001).
-An example of an independent variable would be a teaching method, a medical treatment, or training regimen.
+An independent variable is a phenomenon that is manipulated by a researcher and is predicted to affect other phenomena (Williams & Monge, 2001).
+An example of an independent variable would be a teaching method, a medical treatment, or a training regimen.

-A dependent variable is a phenomenon that affected by the researcher's manipulation of another phenomena.
-For instance, achievement is the effect of a teaching method, cure or not the effect of a medical treatment, and higher skill level or not (achievement) the effect of a training regimen.
+A dependent variable is a phenomenon that is affected by the researcher's manipulation of another phenomenon.
+For instance, achievement is the effect of a teaching method, cure or not the effect of medical treatment, and higher skill level or not (achievement) is the effect of a training regimen.

-Suppose an educational researcher wants to know how a certain teaching style affects learning in the classroom and will measure the difference by giving students a pre-test before the teaching style is applied and then retesting those same students afterwards.
+Suppose an educational researcher wants to know how a certain teaching style affects learning in the classroom and will measure the difference by giving students a pre-test before the teaching style is applied and then retesting those same students afterward.
 The independent variable would be the new teaching method (the cause) and the dependent variable would be the resulting test scores or the outcome or effect).